jeremypw/skeleton/README.md

 * valac
 * flatpak-builder

-Run in a terminal from the source root the folling command:
+Run in a terminal from the source root the following command, replacing `[BUILD_DIR]` with the path of an empty folder (NOT the project root) in which to build the project.
+NOTE: The contents of the build directory will be erased before building.

- `flatpak-builder --force-clean --install --user com.github.jeremypw.skeleton`
+ `flatpak-builder --force-clean --install --user [BUILD_DIR] com.github.jeremypw.skeleton`